 Make a list of any required medication refills prior to the visit along with your pharmacy information.

-If you take blood pressure medication, have diabetes, or heart disease, please obtain home blood pressure readings prior to the visit.
+If you take blood pressure medication, have diabetes, or heart disease, home blood pressure readings and a recent weight are required prior to the visit.
 We recommend the standardized home assessment be performed.
 For instructions, click here.
+Blood pressure monitors can be purchased at the pharmacy for home use.
+You can request a prescription for one if you need it for insurance reimbursement.

 If you are treated for a mood disorder (anxiety or depression), please complete the GAD-7 and PHQ-9 mood questionnaires prior to your appointment and be ready to discuss the questions.